wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

     1. Import the public certificate of WSO2 IS to the `javaca certs` (or web-server's truststore) of the JVM where the authentication endpoint is running.

+        !!!
+Info
+            Be sure to replace the following placeholders:
+            - `$IS_HOME`: The path to your WSO2 IS distribution.
+            - `$WEB_APP_TRUSTSTORE`: Go to the **authenticationendpoint** web app deployed in the Tomcat server and get the path to its trustore.

         ``` bash
         keytool -export -keystore $IS_HOME/repository/resources/security/wso2carbon.jks -alias wso2carbon -file wso2carbon.cer
         keytool -import -alias wso2carbon -keystore  $WEB_APP_TRUSTSTORE -file wso2carbon.cer
         ```

     2. Import the public certificate of the web server’s keystore to the WSO2 IS truststore.

+        !!!
+Info
+            Be sure to replace the following placeholders:
+            - `$IS_HOME`: The path to your WSO2 IS distribution.
+            - `$WEB_APP_KEYSTORE`: Go to the **authenticationendpoint** web app deployed in the Tomcat server and get the path to its keystore.

         ``` bash
         keytool -export -keystore $WEB_APP_KEYSTORE -alias wso2carbon -file webserver.cer